Density functional study of orbital-selective magnetism in FeAs-based superconductors

-An intriguing new finding in our present work is Ln-dependent distinctive $d$-orbital characters of the Fe magnetic moment in LnFeAsO in small $m_\text{Fe}$ regime.
-Figure~1 shows two prototypical cases of LaFeAsO and SmFeAsO.
-For $m_\text{Fe}$ of 0.15 Bohr magneton ($\mu_\text{B}$) per Fe atom, LaFeAsO shows out-of-plane $d_{yz}$ character, but SmFeAsO shows in-plane $d_{xy}$ character.
-In previous studies, the main concern was not $d_{xy}$ versus $d_{yz}$, but $d_{yz}$ versus $d_{zx}$ regarding symmetry lowering from tetragonal to orthorhombic structures.
+An intriguing finding in our present calculations is distinctive $d$-orbital characters of the Fe magnetic moment in LnFeAsO in small $m_\text{Fe}$ regime.
+Figure~1 shows two prototypical cases of SmFeAsO in the single-stripe-type AFM with antiferromagnetic ordering along the $x$ direction and ferromagnetic ordering along the $y$ direction.
+When $m_\text{Fe}$ is set to 0.10 Bohr magneton ($\mu_\text{B}$) per Fe atom as an example of small $m_\text{Fe}$, SmFeAsO has two almost degenerate ground states.
+In one case [Fig.~1(a)] the Fe magnetic moment has out-of-plane $d_{yz}$ orbital character while in the other case [Fig.~1(b)] the Fe magnetic moment has in-plane $d_{xy}$ orbital character.
+In the former case the Fe magnetic moment is made by spin polarization of electrons in $d_{yz}$ orbitals while in the latter case the Fe magnetic moment is made by spin polarization of electrons in $d_{xy}$ orbitals.
+When we considered Fe magnetic moments having $d$-orbital characters other than $d_{yz}$ and $d_{xy}$, we obtained the total energy which is higher than the nonmagnetic case, so we consider only $d_{yz}$ and $d_{xy}$ orbital characters for the Fe magnetic moment in our present work.
+In previous studies, the main concern was not $d_{yz}$ versus $d_{xy}$ orbitals, but $d_{yz}$ versus $d_{zx}$ orbitals in regard to symmetry lowering from tetragonal to orthorhombic structures.